Graduate School Handbook Part 3 – Applications and admissions

 PGR3.1.3R Applications will be reviewed in the appropriate faculty.
 Research proposals are considered according to academic merit.

 PGR3.1.4 The following factors will be considered: suitability for research degree study, alignment to the faculty’s research priorities; availability of supervision and other resources; mode and place of study; availability of funding; any related accredited studies and research training; research governance including ethical approval requirements and confidentiality; intellectual property rights; arrangements with any collaborators.

 PGR3.2 Entry requirements

 PGR3.2.1R Applicants for the MPhil, PhD, DPhil or Professional Doctorate are normally expected to have a UK 2:1 honours degree or above, or a UK Masters qualification (or comparable standard, if outside the UK).

 PGR3.2.2R Applicants must meet minimum English language proficiency requirements.
 For international applicants wishing to pursue research at UWE Bristol these are IELTS 6.5–7.5 overall or accepted equivalents.
 Faculties may vary their requirements within this range.
 Any such variation will be detailed in the postgraduate research study eligibility criteria available on the Graduate School website.

 PGR3.2.3R Applicants for Professional Doctorate programmes are also expected to have experience of relevant professional practice, and may need to demonstrate that they have access to a suitable professional context in which to conduct their research.

-PGR3.2.4R Eligibility to apply for the MPhil (by publication) or DPhil is met by one of the following criteria:
+PGR3.2.4R To be eligible to apply for the MPhil or DPhil by publication, applicants must:

-a.
-The applicant is employed by the University or an affiliated academic institution for a minimum of one year, with at least six months remaining on their contract.
+a. be employed by the University or an affiliated academic institution for a minimum of one year, with at least six months remaining on their contract, or

-b.
-The applicant has a close association with the University satisfying published criteria listed in Procedure PGR3.7 6a-6c, and as agreed by the Executive Dean of the relevant Faculty, or the Vice-Chancellor.
+b. have a close association with the University as agreed by the Executive Dean of the relevant Faculty, or the Vice-Chancellor.

 Registration for DPhil or MPhil by publication is on a part-time basis.